clevelandpenclub/clevelandpenclub.github.io/_posts/Draft-How-To-Use-This-Website.md

 Hey, it's Amelorate.
 I wrote the backbones of the website you're reading now.
 Unfortunately, I've got severe programmer-brain, so a lot of the things on this website don't really work the way you'd expect.
-For those in the know, the words you need to know are that this is a Static Site hosted on [Github](https://github.com/clevelandpenclub/clevelandpenclub.github.io) [Pages](https://pages.github.com).
+For those in the know, the magic words are this is a Static Site hosted on [Github](https://github.com/clevelandpenclub/clevelandpenclub.github.io) [Pages](https://pages.github.com).
 Comments are done using [Giscus](https://giscus.app).

 For the rest of you, you're the target audience of this guide.